Particular/docs.particular.net/samples/bridge/azure-service-bus-msmq-bridge/sample.md

 The MSMQ bridge endpoint is configured by using the name of the actual MSMQ endpoint where the message needs to be routed to:

 > [!NOTE]
-> [Endpoints cannot read from remote MSMQ queues](/transports/msmq/#remote-queues), hence when forwarding messages to/from MSMQ endpoints, the bridge must be configured on each MSMQ server.
+> [Endpoints cannot read from remote MSMQ queues](/transports/msmq/#remote-queues), hence when reading messages from proxied MSMQ endpoints, the bridge must be configured on each MSMQ server that contains the proxy queues.

 snippet: create-msmq-endpoint-of-bridge